The steps to remove links from a watch:

 The strap should now be completely disconnected on the link you just removed.
 Be sure not to bend the pins when removing them.
 If the pins are bent, the straps will not be able to slide back into place when they are rejoined together.
 Place the pin in a safe place for later use.

-Step 3: Remove the second pin
+Step 3 to remove links from a watch: Remove the second pin

 Now that the first pin has been removed from one side, you must remove the second pin on the other side of the link to be removed.
 This process is the same as the process in step 2.